mithil1610/LSTM-forecast/readme.txt

        13: Type `docker push <your newest created tag>` on cmd and hit enter

-       14: You have make your empty github repository and generate GitHub Access token and have to push your code to repository.

-       15: Go to cloud run and create new service, service name will be your GCloud project name and for container image url hit select and selects your latest id and hit select and edit container port to '8080', increase the memory limit to 1GiB and add environment variable as shown in panopto video.
+       14: Go to cloud run and create new service, service name will be your GCloud project name and for container image url hit select and selects your latest id and hit select and edit container port to '8080', increase the memory limit to 1GiB and go to variable and secrets and click on add environment variable as follows(there will three environment variable):
+                Name                                 value
+            a.
+GOOGLE_APPLICATION_CREDENTIALS     "<yourjsonfile>.json"
+            b.
+BASE_IMAGE_PATH                    "https://storage.googleapis.com/your bucket name/"
+            c.
+BUCKET_NAME                         "your bucket name"

-       16: This will create the service on port 8080 and will generate the url, hit the url.
+       16: Hit the create, this will create the service on port 8080 and will generate the url, hit the url.

 Step4: To run locally: